AstaRem/employee-password-generator/README.md

 Password might have special characters, numbers, lowercase, uppercase.
 User does not have to say yes to all the options, but they need to choose at least one.

+Password is generated when the button is clicked.

-User is asked to enter password length:
+User is asked to enter password length, it should be not less that 8 and not more than 128 characters:
 ![start](images/start.jpg)

 After that user have to answer 4 questions about their character choices (each of them displayed one by one in separate pop-up windows):